3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval

 \subsection{Text-3D Shape Retrieval}

-The 3D shape knowledge graph can also handle the text-to-shape retrieval.
-For example: ``A 3D shape that contains four legs and a round surface.''.
-We first utilize the NLP method\cite{DBLP:journals/tcsv/PengC20} to extract entities from this text.
-Then, these entities are mapped into the related geometric shape.
-These geometric shapes are also mapped into geometric words or part entities in the 3D knowledge graph.
-Finally, we selected the 3D shapes, which have a clear relationship with these geometric words and part entities, as the retrieval results.
-The framework is shown in the Fig.\ref{ap2}.
-Some retrieval examples are shown in Fig.\ref{text-to-3D}.
-In this work, we selected some training samples from the Text2Shape dataset\cite{chen2018text2shape} to prove this idea.
-These samples are used to construct the 3D shape knowledge graph.
-Meanwhile, we also construct the mapping between geometric shape and shape description.
-This application also demonstrates the practical nature of our approach.
+The versatility of the 3D shape knowledge graph extends to text-to-shape retrieval scenarios.
+For instance, consider the query: "A 3D shape that features four legs and a rounded surface."
+We initiate the process by employing an NLP method \cite{DBLP:journals/tcsv/PengC20} to extract entities from the given text.
+These entities are subsequently mapped to corresponding geometric shapes, which are further linked to geometric words or part entities within the 3D knowledge graph.
+The final step involves selecting 3D shapes with distinct relationships to these geometric words and part entities as the retrieval results.
+The conceptual framework is depicted in Figure \ref{ap2}, with retrieval instances showcased in Figure \ref{text-to-3D}.
+We validate this concept using samples from the Text2Shape dataset \cite{chen2018text2shape}, where the construction of the 3D shape knowledge graph and the mapping between geometric shapes and descriptions underscore the practical viability of our approach.